Linux Users and Groups

 To remove a user account, enter the following command:

-Issuing the command above will only delete the user’s account.
-Their files and home directory will not be deleted.
+Issuing the command above only deletes the user’s account.
+Their files and home directory are not be deleted.

 To remove the user, their home folder, and their files, use this command: